SAP-samples/cap-service-integration-codejam/exercises/02-explore-basic-service/README.md

 [cds] - [ terminate with ^C ]
 ```

-You should see a message appear in your workspace to the effect that port 4004 is open and available; here's an example from VS Code:
+Unless you've turned this type of notification off in your workspace settings, you should see a message appear in your workspace to the effect that port 4004 is open and available; here's an example from VS Code:

 ![port 4004 available in VS Code](assets/port-available-vscode.png)

 👉 Open <http://localhost:4004> in your browser, and examine the resources available.
 You should see something similar to this:

 ![Basic service](assets/basic-service.png)

+While this is not unexpected, take a moment to consider what else is evident from the content of this generated web page, beyond the list of entities with links to the corresponding entity set resources and Fiori preview apps:

+* There are no "Web Applications" as this is a headless service (and we have very little in the Application layer, certainly not any HTML)
+* There are endpoints for just a single service, and that service is represented by the service prefix `/incidents`, which just happens also to be the path to the corresponding OData service document (as `/incidents/$metadata` just happens to be the path to the metadata document of the service)

 ## Summary